isomerpages/gb-assist/pages/solutionrepo/solution732.md

 ---
-title: Qashier Smart Terminal - Package D (Pro + Visa/Mastercard Enabled)
+title: COVID-19 Support Queue Management - Package A (SMS based Queue Joining)
 permalink: /productivity-solutions-grant/solutionrepo/solution732
 ---

 #### Description

-Qashier provides smart point-of-sale (POS) solutions to help small merchants digitise their businesses.
-Qashier'ss flagship product is the Qashier Smart Terminal, a connected, multi-purpose device that combines a payments hub, cloud-based POS software, and a proprietary app store in one uniquely designed device.
-Qashier enables merchants to manage entire stores with just one terminal on the counter.
+Qtech offers an SMS based queue management system for smaller SMEs (hair salon, F&B etc).
+Customer is able to send "q" to a designated mobile number.
+This initiates an interactive SMS session with the Merchant, then choose the Service, and a Queue No# shall be issued over SMS.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Qashier_20200024_Annex_3_20200625143125_Part_4.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/QTech_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria